Skip to Content

 Kids Outdoor Clothing for Tweens

-REI Active Pursuits Fleece Pants and Jacket
+REI Co-op Trailsmith Fleece Pants

 I don’t know about you, but my kids would live in lounge-style pants if they could.
 These have the comfort and style of an “athletic”pant, but with the warmth of a more technical layer.
 These pants are great because they are very warm, but the smooth exterior keeps everything from sticking to it.
+The Trailsmith Fleece is also a winner!

 Patagonia Los Gatos Hooded Fleece Sweater